 CMV gastroenteritis/colitis is inflammation of the stomach or intestine due to infection with cytomegalovirus (CMV).

-In rare instances, more severe CMV infection involving the GI tract has been reported in people with a healthy immune system.
+Rarely, serious CMV infection involving the GI tract has occurred in people with a healthy immune system.

 The following increase your risk for CMV gastroenteritis/colitis: